Themis¶

 The above manifest is intended for a cluster named lenstestingthemis

-, created on the themis source, with the depot or data catalog named icebase
+, created on the themis source, with the Depot or data catalog named icebase

 .
 To use this manifest, copy the file and update the source details accordingly.